Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

-* Task assigned to you by your research group in previous collaboratory.
+* Task assigned to you by your research group in previous collaboratory:

+*John:* create word clouds and histograms with relative frequencies and work on excel topic sheets.
+*Aysha:* complete literature review and review paper draft.
+*Jacob:* complete literature review and work on excel topic sheets.
+*Tobias:* re-organize spreadsheets based on topics of interest.
+*Thom:* work on visualization of topic modeling and Stylo analyses with character n-grams.
+*Sarosh:* produce character count per verse relative to Tafsir length for each author in Corpus.

 _In class:_